 Intevac’s Core Sensor Technology

-Intevac’s EBAPS technology is based on a III-V semiconductor photocathode in proximity-focus with a high resolution, backside-thinned, CMOS chip anode.
-The electrons emitted by the photocathode are directly injected in the electron bombarded mode into the CMOS anode, where the electrons are collected, amplified and read-out to produce digital video directly out of the sensor.
+Intevac’s EBAPS technology is based on a III-V semiconductor photocathode in proximity-focus with a high resolution, backside-thinned CMOS chip anode.
+The electrons emitted by the photocathode are directly injected in the electron bombardment mode into the CMOS anode.
+Then the electrons are collected, amplified and read to produce digital video directly out of the sensor.

 Light Spectrum Addressed